typicyl/HeartbreakEngine/README.md

 ```

 Dependencies (GLM, Assimp, EnTT, Jolt, Dear ImGui, ImGuizmo, nlohmann/json, stb,
-miniaudio, Recast/Detour) are fetched automatically by CMake (FetchContent) on
+miniaudio) are fetched automatically by CMake (FetchContent) on first configure
-first configure and linked **statically**, so a shipped build is self-contained.
+and linked **statically**, so a shipped build is self-contained.
 Shaders compile to DXIL (DXC from the Windows SDK) and SPIR-V (DXC from the
 Vulkan SDK) as part of the build.